 Youth

-Blessed is he who in the prime of his youth and the heydey of his life will arise to serve the Cause of the Lord of the beginning and of the end, and adorn his heart with His love.
+Blessed is he who in the prime of his youth and the heyday of his life will arise to serve the Cause of the Lord of the beginning and of the end, and adorn his heart with His love.
 The manifestation of such a grace is greater than the creation of the heavens and of the earth.
 Blessed are the steadfast and well is it with those who are firm.

+Bahá’u’lláh

-Bahá’u’lláhBaha’i youth, wherever they reside, are committed to a strong moral code that forbids intoxication of any kind, prohibits premarital sex and discourages smoking.
+Bahá’í youth, wherever they reside, are committed to a strong moral code that forbids intoxication of any kind, prohibits premarital sex and discourages smoking.
 They are exhorted to uphold the highest virtues in both their personal and public life and to look outside themselves to see how they can be of service to the world of humanity.

-In Singapore, the Bahá’í Youth Development Group (“bydg”) is affiliated to the National Youth Council (“nyc”) and Bahá’í youth regularly participate in the programmes of the nyc.
+In Singapore, the Bahá’í Youth Development Group (bydg) is affiliated to the National Youth Council (nyc) and Bahá’í youth regularly participate in the programmes of the nyc.
 In 1997 and 1999 a Bahá’í youth, Michelle Koay, was chosen by the nyc to be a member of the delegation that represented Singapore at the International Youth Forum in South Korea.

 The bydg runs weekly workshops for Bahá’í youth to study the application of the spiritual and moral teachings of the Bahá’í Faith in their daily lives.
 Singapore Bahá’í youth have contributed to community service projects within Singapore and in China, Mongolia, Myanmar and Indonesia.